If there's one thing we can all agree on, it's that shopping for a family wireless plan can be a real chore.

 How Does AT&T Compare to the other Family Plans?

 As mentioned lightly throughout this article, AT&T is a tad more expensive compared to the other carriers.
-In fact, it can be just as expensive as Verizon.
+In fact, it can be just as expensive as Verizon Wireless.
 That being said, AT&T offers some advantages, such as the following:

-- A strong and speedy network.
+- A strong and speedy 4G LTE network.
 In fact, the coverage is second to Verizon's cell phone plans.
-However, its speed falls behind both Verizon and T-Mobile
+However, its speed falls behind both the Verizon and T-Mobile networks.

-- Data rollover, but Verizon and T-Mobile cell phone plans both offer the feature
+- Data rollover, but T-Mobile's cell phone plans, as well as Verizon's plans, offer the feature.

-- AT&T FamilyMap, but it is more expensive compared to T-Mobile's and AT&T's family locator apps.
-It is the same price as T-Mobile's FamilyWhere app, however
+- AT&T FamilyMap, but it is more expensive compared to the Sprint Family Locator service.
+It is the same price as the T-Mobile FamilyWhere app and Verizon Family Locator, however.

-Overall, AT&T is more expensive and features less incentives to switch on over.
+Overall, AT&T is more expensive than the other major carriers, offering fewer incentives to switch over.
 However, it does feature a strong network.
-You're better off going to Verizon if you want better coverage at similar prices, or T-Mobile or Sprint if you're craving an unlimited plan for your family.
+You're better off going to Verizon if you want better coverage at similar prices, though you could always opt for a T-Mobile family plan or Sprint's cell phone plans if you're craving an unlimited plan for your family.

 Is an AT&T Family Plan Right for You?

 AT&T's Family Plans, whether prepaid or through Mobile Share Advantage, may be right for you if your area is covered by AT&T's reliable and speedy service.
-That being said, AT&T is more expensive compared to the average carrier, and the unlimited plan requires either DirecTV or U-Verse TV, so unless you're okay with owning DirecTV or U-Verse TV, you should consider adopting another carrier.
+That being said, AT&T is more expensive compared to the average carrier, though depending on the unlimited plan you select, you could save big on DIRECTV packages or DIRECTV NOW.